“Tiny Tim” – Date of death: 12th Sept. 2010

-Tim was born in the family’s garage and cuddled with his brothers and sisters in their basket.
-The family made a fuss of the new babies when they came in to play and visit with them and the kittens really enjoyed the four young girls, although were a little scared by their effusive playing.
+Tim was born on 19th July 2000 in his family’s garage and cuddled with his brothers and sisters in their basket.
+The family made a fuss of the new babies when they came in to play and visit with them and the kittens really enjoyed the four young girls, although a little scared by their effusive playing.

 One beautifully sunny day Tim arrived to meet his new BrightHaven family.
 He was overawed by the numbers of brothers and sisters who rushed eagerly to sniff and inspect their new little brother, who quickly showed them how he could scoot along the floor and do most everything they could and with just as much mischief.

-The first months brought many interesting things into Tim’s life: A trip to the renowned Tommy Walker’s office where he was diagnosed with a broken back and given a poor prognosis for the future.
+The first months brought many interesting things into Tim’s life: A trip to the office of renowned and now retired Tommy Walker, DVM, DACVS, where he was diagnosed with a broken back and given a poor prognosis for the future.
 A brand new and shiny wheelchair.
-Many toys, along with adoring volunteers to play with.
+Many toys, along with adoring volunteers to play with him.
 His own homeopathic veterinarian, Dr. Jeff Levy.
-Treatment sessions from chiropractor, Kye Weaver, Cranio-sacral therapist, Lindsay Wetzler …and so much more!
+Treatment sessions from chiropractor Kye Weaver, cranio-sacral therapist Lindsay Wetzler…and so much more!

 The last months have been very difficult for him after the death of his old friend Luke and then his own subsequent and almost fatal illness.

 Against all odds Tim fought back, and until a few days ago I thought him well again.
 Although unable to be quite his usual vibrant self, Tim amazed us all constantly with his courage, strength and determination to succeed; so much so that we are all truly humbled by this special soul who taught us never to give up.
 He must have been helping me to prepare, and now I know somewhere deep inside me that it really was his time to leave us.